MicroEJ/docs/Tutorials/tutorialJavaCodingRules.rst

 		myLocale.myMethod();
 	}

-Best Practices to simplify maintenance
+Best Practices to Simplify Maintenance
 --------------------------------------

 - Extract constants instead of using magic numbers.